 Activated charcoal may sound peculiar as a prescribed remedy, but it is often administered to those with food poisoning.
 Activated charcoal works its magic by adsorping (and no, it’s not a typo!) the harmful bacterial.
 Adsorption is technically the property of a substance to attract and hold something to its surface.
 It’s a fast process that neutralises foreign invaders, and activated charcoal is an effective adsorbent that prevents the toxins from being absorbed into the body, hence stopping food poisoning from progressing.
 Activated charcoal does not irritate the mucous membranes of the gastrointestinal system.
 However, it is only able to retrieve the substances that are still in the stomach or intestines, not those already absorbed by the gastrointestinal tract.

 This traditional Asian superfood has been used for generations for its natural effectiveness especially pertaining to gut health.
-Pegaga is known to nourish the intestines with it’s high fibre, antioxidants, etc. so consuming pegaga when your tummy needs it most is a good idea.
-Here’s how to get your Pegaga by PurelyB now.
+Our blend of pegaga known as Pegaga by PurleyB is known to nourish the intestines with it’s high fibre, antioxidants, etc. so consuming pegaga when your tummy needs it most is a good idea.
+The other ingredients present in addition to pegaga (gotu kola) are turmeric, papaya leaf, habbatus sauda, green apples & dates.

 A sweet yet sensational natural remedy for virtually anything, honey’s antifungal antibacterial, and anti-inflammatory activities has made it an invaluable staple in both the kitchen and our day to day lives.
 Manuka honey is known to be an extremely powerful variant of honey that is able to inhibit the growth of the bacterial strains causing the food poisoning.
 Add in to your tea, or dilute a spoonful in water for a sweet, energising yet soothing drink.
 Honey can be combined with several of the other natural remedies listed here for a one-two punch!